Urinary incontinence

 Drinks

-You need to drink between 5 and 8 cups or glasses of fluid each day.
+Drink between 5 and 8 cups or glasses of fluid each day.
 Try to spread these drinks evenly throughout the day.

-If you keep needing to go to the toilet suddenly and urgently, avoid drinks with caffeine, citrus, caffeine, fizz or alcohol.
+If you keep needing to go to the toilet suddenly and urgently, avoid drinks with caffeine, citrus, fizz or alcohol.

 Home environment and daily life

-It is a good idea to wear clothes that you can easily remove or undo.
+Wear clothes that you can easily remove or undo.
 Examples are loose-fitting trousers and clothes with Velcro fastenings.

 It's important to think about hazards in your home and how you can remove them.
 Read more about staying safe at home.